mehul0810/wp-distraction-free-view/readme.txt

 2. Activate the plugin through the "Plugins" menu in WordPress.

-3. Change the settings from "Settings > Distraction Free View" submenu in WordPress Admin Panel.
+3. Change the settings from "Settings > Distraction Free Mode" submenu in WordPress Admin Panel.

 == Frequently Asked Questions ==
 **Do the plugin support Print feature?**